bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sos.md

 **Vera Sós** is a Hungarian mathematician who specialises in number theory and combinatorics.
 She worked at the Alfréd Rényi Institute of Mathematics and has won many prizes including the Tibor Szele Medal (1974) and the Széchenyi Prize (1997).

 ### Mathematical Profile (Excerpt):
-* Vera's father was a teacher in 1919 when there was a Communist take-over of Hungary.
 * Vera studied at the Jewish High School on Abonyi Street in Budapest and it was at this school that her passion for mathematics developed.
 * The biggest influence on Sós at the Abonyi Street High School was Tibor Gallai.
 * Six of them became mathematicians and one of them, Vera T Sós, became one of the leading mathematicians in Hungary.